jgshurts/pitchpipe/README.md

 is the sample set name, which must be identical (including case) to the directory in which the sample files for the sample set are located.
 The values in this map are objects, currently with just one property:
-   * sampledNotes: An array of note names, which must correspond exactly to the MP3 file names found in the sample set directory.
+   * `sampledNotes`: An array of note names, which must correspond exactly to the MP3 file names found in the sample set directory.
 This information is needed to configure a Tone.Sampler properly.